 Cottages are loved for their original features, from their rustic wooden ceiling beams and stone flagstones, to inglenook fireplaces.
 If you're lucky enough to have a property with beautiful architectural features, then it's a good idea to use them as the starting point for your interior design, creating a scheme around them that complements their aged patina.

-Taking center stage in this living room, these exposed Cotswold stone walls really sing when set against greyish blue tones.
+Taking center stage in this grey living room, these exposed Cotswold stone walls really sing when set against greyish blue tones.

 2. Furnish with natural materials and textures